tirtharajsinha/MLH-projects/INIT2022/Schedulo/README.md

 ## How I built it
 > We used frontend and d web technologies, html5 ,css3  and javascript
 ## What I learned
-> I learned a lot about
+> I learned a lot about web technologies.
 ## What's next for Schedulo
 > Upgrade it to a desktop app.